evinbsc/evinbsc/README.md

 # Hey 👋

-Hi!👋 My name is Evin, and I'm a student at the University of Virginia, majoring in Computer Science in the School of Engineering.
+Hi!👋 My name is Evin, and I'm a student at the University of Virginia, majoring in Computer Science in the School of Engineering & Applied Science.

 In my free time, I enjoy couponing, advocating for underrepresented communities, traveling🌎, trying new foods🍽️, and spending time at the beach with my two dogs—Max, a Husky and German Shepherd mix, and Duke, a Belgian Malinois🏖️🐕.